PCA -

 Installation

-pca doesn't need any complicated compilation, installation or registration procedure, nor root permission.
+PCA doesn't need any complicated compilation, installation or registration procedure, nor root permission.
 It's just one perl script.

 2. Download the script: